SydneyTsuma/ArtisanEcommerceStore-/README.md

 # ArtisanEcommerceStore
-An Ecommerce Store For AfricanArtisans to Market AfricanProducts and Designs
+An Ecommerce Store For African Artisans to Market African Products and Designs